snes2c64/firmware/docs/index.rst

 Setting Autofire Speed
 **********************

-You can set the autofire speed by pressing and holding START and pressing L or R for faster or slower. while holding L or R LED1 is on and LED2 is flashing the speed.
+You can set the autofire speed by pressing and holding START and pressing L or R.
+Both LEDs start flashing with the Autofire speed.
+You can release START now.
+You can now change the speed by pressing L or R, either single stepping or just holding one of them down.
+AutofireSettingMode stops when neither L or R is pressed for 3 seconds or you press start again.

 *********************